Jafarighm/jafarighm.github.io/_pages/cv.md

 Education
 ======
 * B.Sc. in Plant Biology, Ferdowsi University of Mashad, 2017 - 2021
-* M.Sc. in Jekyll, GitHub University, 2021 - Present
+* M.Sc. in Plans Biosystematioc and Ecology, Ferdowsi University of Mashad, 2021 - Present

 Work experience
 ======